Insect, Plant and Plant Disease Identification at the Diagnostic Lab

 A Service of the Forest Health Diagnostic Lab

 The Forest Health Diagnostic Lab is committed to helping the citizens of New York resolve their troubles with insects and plants.
 We are available year-round to identify your insects, plants, and plant and tree diseases.

-Information requested to help identify plants, insects and other arthropods, and diseases
+Information requested to help identify plants, insects and other arthropods, and plant diseases

 - Submitters' name, address, phone number and email address

 - Where was the specimen found? (town, county) and (more specific such as an insect on the side of the house or on a maple tree, a plant found in a ditch, or orange spots on leaves)

 - Is there damage caused by the insect or disease?
 If so, please describe.

 - The submission forms listed below are provided as a convenience.
 They are not required in order identify your plant, insect or disease.

 NYSDEC Forest Health Diagnostic Laboratory